HOW TO:

 Introducing Your New Book

-For instance – if I gave this to my (now 7 year old) Autistic son and framed it as a demand or something he must use – he may reject it outright and refuse to use it before it even has a chance.
-(If this is you - do yourself a favor and look up PDA Autism: Pathological Demand Avoidance).
+If I gave this to my (now 7 year old) Autistic son and framed it as a demand or something he must use – he may reject it outright and refuse to use it before it even has a chance.
 If this is you: I recommend leaving the book out in plain sight - somewhere where you know they'll be regulated and open to exploring new things (this is called Strewing).
 Let them explore it on their own first.

 Try to use the first few modeling times as ones you KNOW what they're trying to communicate (ie if you don't 100% know that the music is too loud and you press the "It's too loud" and model that - the meaning may get missed).